blueskinlizard/NutriMap/README.md

 **NutriMap** was created to help solve that.
 It translates complex census data into **clear, interactive geospatial insights**, assisting local policymakers and citizens alike.

+Plus, the existing FARA interactive map could use an update😅!

 ---